addu390/addu390.github.io/_posts/2026-07-02-hot-postgres-cold-iceberg.md

   - Distributed Systems
 author: Adesh Nalpet Adimurthy
 highlight: green
-deck: "The options for analytics on Postgres data, what each one costs to run, and where Modak fits: recent data stays in Postgres, history moves to Iceberg, and both read as one table."
+deck: "The options for analytics on Postgres data, what each one costs to run, and where Modak fits: tier-aware data federation where recent data stays in Postgres, history moves to Iceberg, and every query reads one consistent table."
 ---

 <p>Postgres handles more analytics than it gets credit for.
-With partitioning, the right indexes, and rollup tables, a single instance serves dashboards over hundreds of gigabytes without drama.
+With partitioning, the right indexes, and rollup tables, a single instance serves workloads over hundreds of gigabytes without trouble.
 The breaking point is specific rather than general: the working set outgrows memory, scans read years of history from disk, the row layout fetches every column to aggregate one, and the same buffers and IO that serve those scans also serve OLTP traffic.
 Past that point the analytical copy of the data moves somewhere else, and the question becomes where, and through what pipe.</p>

 <p>Disclosure up front: this post ends at <a href="https://github.com/addu390/modak" target="_blank" rel="noopener noreferrer">Modak</a>, a project I built.
 The rest of the landscape comes first, because its gaps are the reason Modak exists.</p>